NikScherm/441/HW4/README.md

 I quickly learned about this syntax (...) when trying to reduce clutter & redundancies, it  allows to handle infinite amounts of number of arguments as an array.

-# Built on, and adding to HW3.
+# Built on, and added to HW3.
 I added user input from textbox in the form of stat allocation, the rest is code from hw3 that I reused and added to/changed.
 What I changed since HW3 :
 -I replaced the 2 outer if statements with switch statements for better clarity.